Lordnibbler/railsblog/README.md

 # releases this particular container onto the server
 heroku container:release web -a benradler

-# or all in one command:
+# Production all in one command:
 heroku login && heroku container:login && heroku container:push web -a benradler && heroku container:release web -a benradler

+# Staging all in one command:
+heroku login && heroku container:login && heroku container:push web -a benradler-staging && heroku container:release web -a benradler-staging
 ```

 ### Debugging